TreeRacks/SpenXur/README.md

 ---

 ### ```--delete```
 Deletes a message by its id.
+Users can only delete messages they themselves have scheduled (ie. messages that are visible when ```--show``` is called).

 ---